bitcoin-unlimited/BUwiki/wally/faq.md

 **Committed Transaction and Confirmed Transaction** Once a block of transactions have been validated by the Bitcoin Cash network, the block is added to the blockchain.
 Recipients of large transactions often wait until the block containing their transaction is six blocks deep in the blockchain before considering the transaction as confirmed.
 Recipients of transactions involving smaller amounts often consider their transaction confirmed as soon as the block containing their transaction has been added to the blockchain, or is only 2 or 3 blocks deep.
 Recipients take this action because the probability of a block being declared invalid reduces greatly as it gets deeper in the blockchain.

-**Private Key, Private ID Address**
+**Private Key**
 A Bitcoin Cash private key (also called a private ID address) is a secret number that allows cryptocurrency to be spent.
 Every one of your Bitcoin Cash addresses has a matching private key, which is saved in one of your Wally wallet accounts.
-Private addresses can send bitcoin cash to recipients.
+Your account recovery secret phrase can be used to generate all of your account's private keys, which is why the recovery phrase is able to restore your account.

 **Bitcoin Cash Address**
-A Bitcoin Cash address identifies a Wally account into which someone can send BCH.
-Public addresses can receive bitcoin cash from senders.
+A Bitcoin Cash address identifies a blockchain ledger entry where someone can send BCH.
+Accounts contain many addresses and all the BCH sent to those addresses.

 **QR Code**
-The Bitcoin Cash QR code is used by a BCH recipient to communicate to the BCH sender the address to which the BCH is to be sent and optionally a message.
+A QR code is a box of pixels that functions like a bar code, but for phones and cameras.
+It can be used to communicate short messages between devices.
+For example, a QR code could contain a Bitcoin Cash address, or a login challenge.

 **Simplified Payment Validation (SPV)**
 A method for verifying if particular transactions are included in a block without downloading the entire block.
 The method is used by some lightweight Bitcoin Cash clients.